The category

 The five operational components of Renewal Intelligence

 A real implementation covers five things.
-If a vendor claims the category but only does one or two, they're selling a feature, not the category.
+If a vendor claims the category but only does one or two, they're selling a single feature.

 Account-level intelligence